seraphimsakiewicz/langmate/project-tasks.md

 2. Set their native and target languages
 3. Schedule a language exchange session
 4. Get matched with someone who speaks their target language
-5. Have a video call with automatic language switching
+5. Have a video call with automatic language switch timers
 6. See their upcoming sessions

 **That's it!** Everything else is post-MVP.